Health & Wellbeing Resources

 Freephone: 116 123

-free app designed by Grassroots to be a virtual suicide prevention resource; includes safety planning etc
+Stay Alive: Free app designed by Grassroots to be a virtual suicide prevention resource; includes safety planning etc.

 Catch it: Learn how to manage feelings like anxiety and depression with Catch It.
 The app will teach you how to look at problems in a different way, turn negative thoughts into positive ones and improve your mental wellbeing.

-BlueIce: is an evidenced-based app to help young people manage their emotions and reduce urges to self-harm.
-It includes a mood diary, a toolbox of evidence-based techniques to reduce distress and automatic routing to emergency numbers if urges to harm continue.
+BlueIce: An evidenced-based app to help young people manage their emotions and reduce urges to self-harm.
+It includes a mood diary, a toolbox of evidence-based techniques to reduce distress and automatic routeing to emergency numbers if urges to harm continue.

-ThinkNinja: is a mental health app designed for 10 to 18 year olds.
+ThinkNinja: A mental health app designed for 10 to 18 year olds.
 Using a variety of content and tools, it allows young people to learn about mental health and emotional wellbeing, and develop skills they can use to build resilience and stay well.